inivekin/abosa/abosa.typ

 was futile to vie with action.
 Not to be mistaken for brave,
-my sprint to screaming frequencies, was more a run from painful grave of lustful molten rock and seas.
+my sprint to screaming frequencies, is more a run from painful grave of lustful molten rock and seas.
-When clouded chaos quiets some, approaching shores of placid dunes,
+As clouded chaos quiets some,
+approaching shores of placid dunes,
 I know the cause when that plight come, the deserts' dry, decrepit croons.